aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/_index.md

 [Image Vectorization Workflow](/svg/net/how-to-work-with-aspose-svg-api/image-vectorization-workflow/) - You will find image vectorization info, a description of the image vectorization process and vectorization options, learn how to vectorize raster images such as PNG, JPG, BMP, TIFF, GIF, ICO into an SVG document.

-[Image Vectorization Examples](/svg/net/how-to-work-with-aspose-svg-api/image-vectorization-examples/) - You will consider a few C# examples that demonstrate the [ImageVectorization](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization) functionalities and the effect of configuration properties on thevectorization result.
+[Image Vectorization Examples](/svg/net/how-to-work-with-aspose-svg-api/image-vectorization-examples/) - You will consider a few C# examples that demonstrate the [ImageVectorization](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization) functionalities and the effect of configuration properties on the vectorization result.

-[Text Vectorization](/svg/net/how-to-work-with-aspose-svg-api/text-vectorization/) - This article explains how to convert SVG text to vector using the VectorizeText property of the SVGSaveOptions class.
+[Text Vectorization](/svg/net/how-to-work-with-aspose-svg-api/text-vectorization/) - This article explains how to convert SVG text to vector using the [VectorizeText](https://apireference.aspose.com/svg/net/aspose.svg.saving/svgsaveoptions/properties/vectorizetext) property of the SVGSaveOptions class.

  {{% /alert %}}